apache/logging-log4net/BUILDING.md

 - more modern net40/net45
 - netstandard1.3/2.0

-As such, it does require a relatively full .net environment on Windowsa to build.
+As such, it does require a relatively full .net environment on Windows to build.

 Options:
 - build locally.
 Suggested environment: